Forest - Hunting Strength

 This is the way.

-The chief’s daughters and many other people from their group watch us as we prepare to go.
+The chief’s daughters, the children, and many others watch us as we prepare to go.

 The chief yells a war cry and raises his fist high with his favorite spear.